cryskram/Bilobe/README.md

 ![A preview of Bilobe](preview/bilobeTerminal1.png)
 ## Requirements
- - Any C++ compiler(MinGW/GCC, Dev C++, CLang or Visual C++).
- - `make` installed to build and install the project.
- - Any UNIX-Based OS
+ - Everything is taken care by the Bilobe installer
- - If Windows...
-WSL is Required to get the necessay tools.
+ - On Windows, WSL or WSL2 is required to run and get the necessary files.
- - Unix Based system require nothing more than `sudo apt install build-essential` to get all the necessay tools.
+ - Just follow thge installation instructions.

 ## Installation